jeihanraihan/Django-blog/README.md

 2. Migrate first with `py manage.py migrate`
 3. Runserver with `py manage.py runserver`
 4. Register first if you want to explore the blog, and finish

+# Contribute
+Want to collaborate?
+That's cool! you can send pull request to me :)